 Susan is a dynamic public speaker on the issues challenging ALL young lawyers in practice today.
 She speaks at law schools, law firms and law organizations throughout the country.
 She also consults to law firm managers and leaders on issues of retaining talent, and she provides individual and small group career counseling for young lawyers and law students.
 The Best Friends at the Bar project is one of a kind and is making a great contribution to the profession of law.

 Law students who take the time to plan for the futures they want have much better chances of reaching their goals.
-Best Friends at the Bar is a tremendous resource for women law students and provides a roadmap for making good choices about issues that will affect their careers for years to come.
+Best Friends at the Bar is a tremendous resource for all law students, male and female alike, and provides a roadmap for making good choices about issues that will affect their careers for years to come.

-Many women want to get into a great law school, but still aren’t sure about the best ways to prepare.
-You may be one of those women.
-Best Friends at the Bar contains a wealth of information to help you make good choices for your future early on.
+Many undergraduates want to get into great law schools, but still aren’t sure about the best ways to prepare.
+You may be one of those students.
+The Best Friends at the Bar books and What Millennial Lawyers Want: A Bridge from the Past to the Future of Law Practice and the website blogs contain a wealth of information to help you make good choices for your future early on.

-Best Friends at the Bar: What Women Need to Know about a Career in the Law, provides a realistic overview of the challenges facing women in the law as well as detailed guidance and solutions to empower students while supporting law career counselors as they fulfill their responsibilities.
+The Best Friends at the Bar books and What Millennial Lawyers Want: A Bridge from the Past to the Future of Law Practice and the website blogs provide a realistic overview of the challenges facing young lawyers as well as detailed guidance and solutions to empower students while supporting law career counselors as they fulfill their responsibilities to students.